23 Years Ago: Faith Hill Hits No. 1 With ‘Piece of My Heart’

-Twenty-two years ago today (April 30, 1994), Faith Hill scored her second consecutive No. 1 hit.
-The singer topped the charts with “Piece of My Heart,” from her freshman album, Take Me as I Am.
+Twenty-three years ago today (April 30, 1994), Faith Hill scored her second consecutive No. 1 hit.
+On that date, the singer topped the charts with “Piece of My Heart,” from her freshman album, Take Me as I Am.

-The Mississippi native’s first single, “Wild One,” landed at the top of the charts on Jan.
+Hill’s first single, “Wild One,” landed at the top of the charts on Jan.
 1, 1994.
-She earned one other Top 5 song from Take Me as I Am: The title track of the record reached No. 2.
+The Mississippi native earned one other Top 5 song from Take Me as I Am: The title track of the record reached No. 2.

 Hill re-recorded “Piece of My Heart” in 1998 for the soundtrack to the TV series King of the Hill, and she included that version on the international version of her Faith album (called Love Will Always Win outside of the U.S.) that same year.
 The singer also included the tune on the international version of There You’ll Be and as part of her 2007 collection, The Hits.